DfAC/Various/README.md

 # Various
-Various Data Science code I found on internet
+This is Various Data Science code I found on internet and play with.